SakibFakir69/Ride-share-backend/README.md

-🚀 Ride-Share Backend API
+🌍 RideSync Backend API
-Welcome to the Ride-Share Backend, a cutting-edge API powering a ride-sharing platform with Node.js, Express, TypeScript, and MongoDB.
-Designed for riders, drivers, and admins, this backend delivers secure, scalable, and intuitive APIs for a seamless ride-sharing experience.
+Embark on a journey with RideSync Backend, a state-of-the-art API fueling a next-gen ride-sharing platform.
+Built with Node.js, Express, TypeScript, and MongoDB, this backend delivers lightning-fast, secure, and user-friendly APIs for riders, drivers, and admins to create a smooth ride-sharing ecosystem.